Architecture - Master's Programme

 Teaching contains both theoretical and hands-on projects aiming to find future-focused solutions to real-world issues.
 The programme features international collaboration, as well as locally active professionals.
 The process of working/learning consists of a mixture of workshops, crits, tutorials with invited guests (both international and local) and longer projects that will be exhibited to a public audience.

 The objectives of the Master’s programme in Architecture are:

 - to offer a broad education in architecture with possible specialisation within three main fields (Advanced Architectural Design, Spatial Experiment, and Human Shelter/Urban Space)

-- to provide students with the skills to manifest an internationally recognised capacity to act within a challenging but uncertain future related to globalization and extreme situations.
+- to provide students with the skills to manifest an internationally recognised capacity to act within a challenging but uncertain future related to globalization and changing technology.

-The Master's programme in Architecture is divided into three different specialisations: Advanced Architectural Design, Human Shelter/Urban Space, and Spatial Experiments.
+The Master's programme in Architecture is divided into three different specialisations: Advanced Architectural Design, Human Shelter/Urban Space, and Spatial Experiment.